malevitzch/chat-app-nodejs/README.md

 ```shell
 sudo usermod -aG docker $USER
 ```
 This will add the current user to the docker group.

 # todo-upgrades:
 - fix the page being scrollable for some reason
-- make the max messages variable be controlled by a global var in docker itself, running sed to replace placeholders
+- make the message limit for the page modifiable
 - add error handling (backend and frontend)
 - remove certain annoying margins (frontend)
 - make favicon change color with theme (frontend)